pib-rocks/pib-backend/README.md

 	(The first time this command is entered, a prompt will appear asking to install webots.
 	Confirm this prompt and wait a few seconds for the installation to finish.
 Webots should open afterwards.)

+Webots may throw error messages saying it crashed (especially on VM).
+This can usually be ignored by clicking on "wait".

 ## Clustering pibs

 To synchronize communication between pibs on default ROS_DOMAIN_ID=0: